 These Broken Stars is an atmospheric sci-fi story with hints of mystery and romance.
 Tarver and Lilac are both self-aware characters with as much agency as spunk.
 Lilac, a tech-smart girl, is a particularly satisfying character to watch as she comes into her own after the crash of the Icarus.
 An excellent and action-packed novel for science fiction fans.

-Possible Pairings: Avalon by Mindee Arnett, Magisterium by Jeff Hirsch, Alienated by Melissa Landers, For Darkness Shows the Stars by Diana Peterfreund, A Confusion of Princes by Garth Nix, Across the Universe by Beth Revis, Under the Never Sky by Veronica Rossi, The Ghosts of Heaven by Marcus Sedgwick, A Long, Long Sleep by Anna Sheehan
+Possible Pairings: Avalon by Mindee Arnett, Magisterium by Jeff Hirsch, That Inevitable Victorian Thing by E. K. Johnston, Alienated by Melissa Landers, For Darkness Shows the Stars by Diana Peterfreund, A Confusion of Princes by Garth Nix, Across the Universe by Beth Revis, Under the Never Sky by Veronica Rossi, The Ghosts of Heaven by Marcus Sedgwick, A Long, Long Sleep by Anna Sheehan

 *A copy of this book was acquired for review consideration from the publisher at BEA 2013*